JackZuelke/JackZuelke.github.io/essays/how_software_engineering_will_help_my_future.md

   - Learning
 ---
 ## Hopes For Software Engineering
+# Testing if this is a comment
+Testing.
 Starting ICS 314, I wasn't quite sure what to expect out of the class, but was excited by the prospect of making fully fledged programs, and what types of skills would be involved that I could learn about.
+The